guraeru/TokyoMotion-crx/README.md

 # built files in dist directory
 ```

 ## Installation

-The avaible settings are currently only:
+The available settings are currently only:
--   Go to chrome extensions tab
+-   Go to Chrome or Edge extensions tab
 -   Activate developer mode
 -   Load unpacked extension
--   select tokyomotion-crx folder (manifetst.json folder)
+-   Select tokyomotion-crx folder (manifest.json)

 *by TohoEnjoyer2000*